CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 The primary energy supply from an energy supply company's network should be supplemented with emergency care measures, such as server rooms, with increased availability requirements.

 The secondary power supply usually consists of a central UPS for the areas to be protected and a network backup system (NEA).
-If the local conditions and the requirement profile for availability permit it, a second supply from the network of a second energy supply company can fulfill this drop-in function instead of a NEA.
+If the local conditions and the requirement profile for availability permit it, a second supply from the network of a second energy supply company can fulfill this fallback function instead of a NEA.

 While a UPS bypasses fluctuations or short-term interruptions in the power supply, an emergency power system catches longer-term power outages.